 - Explores the intersection of public policy, individual rights, and technology;

-- Probes the role of fake news and social media in crisis situations;
+- Probes the role of fake news and social media in crisis situations; and

 - Provides a critical analysis of the notion of global surveillance in relation to the pandemic.